Pablo-Molla-Charlez/SecondaryModel/README.md

 ### TabPFN — 4h UP Example Run

-Diagnostic plots from a representative TabPFN run (Kronos M1, 4-hour granularity, UP direction), illustrating the full selective classification and backtest pipeline.
+Diagnostic plots from a representative TabPFN run (Kronos as M1, 4-hour granularity, UP direction), illustrating the full selective classification and backtest pipeline.

-**Validation risk-coverage curve.** Plots precision against coverage as the threshold τ is swept from 0.5 to 1.0 on the validation split.
-The selected τ (marked) is the point that maximises coverage-penalised utility while satisfying all acceptance gates.
+**Validation risk-coverage curve.** Plots precision against coverage as the threshold τ is swept from 0.5 to 0.95 on the validation split.
+The selected τ (marked) is the threshold value on the x-axis that maximizes the coverage-penalized utility while satisfying all acceptance gates.
 A steep precision gain at low coverage indicates a well-discriminating model.

 ![TabPFN Val Risk Coverage](src/Images/TabPFN_4h_UP/TabPFN_Val_Risk_Coverage_final.png)